2 people are dead after a small plane collision in southern Arizona, authorities say

 Last week in Arizona, one of two pilots died on a private jet owned by Mötley Crüe singer Vince Neil after the aircraft veered off a runway in Scottsdale and hit a business jet.

-In late January, 67 people aboard an American Airlines passenger were killed when an Army helicopter collided with it in Washington, D.C., marking the United States' deadliest aviation disaster since 2001.
+In late January, 67 people were killed in a midair collision in Washington, D.C., involving an American Airlines passenger jet and an Army helicopter, marking the United States' deadliest aviation disaster since 2001.
 Just a day later, a medical transport jet with a child patient, her mother and four others aboard crashed into a Philadelphia neighborhood on Jan.
 31, exploding in a fireball that engulfed several homes.
 That crash killed seven people, including all those aboard, and injured 19 others.

 The airport in Marana has two intersecting runways but operates without an air traffic control tower.

-Note: This story has been corrected to reflect that 67 people total were killed in the Washington, D.C., collision, rather than 67 people aboard the American Airlines jet.